ameibrahim/UTIClassification/training/datasets/README.md

 # ORIGINAL DATA

-The following link is for the original data that has not been tampered with in any way. ["https://kaggle.com](...pending upload)
+The following link is for the original data that has not been tampered with in any way. [""](Zenodo Link UTI Classification Dataset Original Untampered)

 # STRUCTURED DATA